 Euan volunteers for VOCAL as one of our peer mentors.
 He talked to us about his own caring role, the informal peer support he recieved from fellow carers at VOCAL events, and his decision to become a peer mentor.

 Nicky volunteers for VOCAL as one of our peer mentors.
 She talked to us about her own caring role, the informal peer support she recieved from fellow carers at VOCAL events, and her decision to become a peer mentor.

-Wendy & Tosh White talk to VOCAL’s Jane Greenacre about their caring roles and the impact of caring on their careers
+They talk to us about their caring roles and the impact that caring has had on their careers

 Alan Fletcher was one of the initial group of carers who – in the early 1990s – decided to set up an organisation to support carers.
 The organisation which eventually became VOCAL

 Alan and his wife Sheila met through their involvement with VOCAL

 For the first in our 25th Anniversary carer stories series VOCAL Chief Executive Sebastian Fischer visited Alan & Sheila to talk about the charity’s beginnings.

 60 Leith Walk

 VOCAL Carers' Centre

 0131 663 6869